Cache prefetching: Regular strides

-Irregular strides
+Irregular spatial strides

 In this case, the delta between the addresses of consecutive memory accesses is variable but still follows a pattern.
-Some prefetchers designs exploit this property to predict and prefetch for future accesses.
+Some prefetcher designs exploit this property to predict and prefetch for future accesses.

-Temporal prefetching
+Irregular temporal prefetching

-This class of prefetchers look for memory access streams that repeat over time.
-Eg. In this stream of memory accesses: N, A, B, C, E, G, H, A, B, C, I, J, K, A, B, C, L, M, N, O, A, B, C, ....; the stream A,B,C is repeating over time.
-Other design variation have tried to provide more efficient, performant implementations.
+This class of prefetchers looks for memory access streams that repeat over time.
+For example, in the stream of memory accesses N, A, B, C, E, G, H, A, B, C, I, J, K, A, B, C, L, M, N, O, A, B, C, ...; the stream A, B, C is repeating over time.
+Other design variations have tried to provide more efficient implementations.

 Collaborative prefetching

 Computer applications generate a variety of access patterns.
 The processor and memory subsystem architectures used to execute these applications further disambiguate the memory access patterns they generate.
-Hence, the effectiveness and efficiency of prefetching schemes often depend the application and the architectures used to execute them.
-Recent research has focussed on building collaborative mechanisms to synergistically use multiple prefetching schemes for better prefetching coverage and accuracy.
+Hence, the effectiveness and efficiency of prefetching schemes often depends on the application and the architectures used to execute them.
+Recent research has focused on building collaborative mechanisms to synergistically use multiple prefetching schemes for better prefetching coverage and accuracy.

 Methods of software prefetching

-Compiler directed prefetching
+Compiler-directed prefetching

-Compiler directed prefetching is widely used within loops with a large number of iterations.
+Compiler-directed prefetching is widely used within loops with a large number of iterations.
 In this technique, the compiler predicts future cache misses and inserts a prefetch instruction based on the miss penalty and execution time of the instructions.

-These prefetches are non-blocking memory operations, i.e. these memory accesses do not interfere with actual memory accesses.
+These prefetches are non-blocking memory operations; that is, these memory accesses do not interfere with actual memory accesses.
 They do not change the state of the processor or cause page faults.

 One main advantage of software prefetching is that it reduces the number of compulsory cache misses.

-The following example shows how a prefetch instruction would be added into code to improve cache performance.
+The following example shows the addition of a prefetch instruction into code to improve cache performance.